thradams/cake/ownership.md

 For other functions, like use_x, the object must be completely constructed, and in this case, name must not be null.

+### Object lifetime checks
+From the C23 standard:

+"The *lifetime* of an object is the portion of program execution during which storage is guaranteed to be reserved for it.
+An object exists, has a constant address, and retains its last-stored value throughout its lifetime) If an object is referred to outside of its lifetime, the **behavior is undefined**"

+To conceptually manage the storage and object lifetime we will use the concept of ownership.

-### Owner References
+#### Owner references
 An **owner reference** is an object referencing another object and managing its lifetime.

-The most common type of owner reference are pointers, referred as **owner pointers**.
-An owner pointer is created with the qualifier owner.
+The most common type of owner reference are pointers to *allocated* objects.
+We can call then just **owner pointers**.

 **Sample - Owner Pointer to FILE**

 ```c